darknight1050/beatsaber-hook/README.md

 The repository contains a test shared library built during the normal build process: `build/libtest-beatsaber-hook.so`.

-Copy the built `.so` into the scotland2 late mods folder inside the repo for development testing (create the folder if it doesn't exist) e.g - `adb push build/libtest-beatsaber-hook.so <DEVICE_MODS_PATH>/libtest-beatsaber-hook.so`
+Copy the built `.so` into the scotland2 early mods folder inside the repo for development testing (create the folder if it doesn't exist) e.g - `adb push build/libtest-beatsaber-hook.so <DEVICE_MODS_PATH>/libtest-beatsaber-hook.so`

 Example device paths you might need to adapt:

-- `/sdcard/ModData/<game.package.name>/Mods/libtest-beatsaber-hook.so`
+- `/sdcard/ModData/<game.package.name>/Modloader/early_mods/libtest-beatsaber-hook.so`

 Verifying the test library loads